mrchristian/meta-documentation/landing.md

 The issue we are trying address solve is giving visibilty to other versions of a publication: formats, editions etc. Our observation is that publications quite often dont make avaiable information about other versions.

+Feedback requested:

-Feedback requested: We are looking for feedback on whether a version of Linked Open Data (LOD) metadata for a publication could be automatically rendered for human and machine readable outputs, that could be requested by any publication platform in any format need to be associated to publication outputs.
-The data would have an inventory of all know publication outputs and their available metadata.
+We are looking for feedback on whether a version of Linked Open Data (LOD) metadata for a publication could be automatically used for rendering human and machine readable outputs.
+The idea is to have a small app that could gather metadata sources, cache (Kafka like) a limited LOD data-set, then output in different format based on a model of Content addressable URL-Caching to create the required humand machine readable data needed.
+Publication display platforms could then use this data as best suits them - simply as a URL for an HTML landing page to show details of all other versions, or to create Web Element info boxes, publication navigation menus, etc. The simplest presentation data would be a menu link-list of other publication versions - short title, or format, or translation, plus a metadata version?

 Does this already exist?
 Is their a working model or stardard for doing this?